 A screw clamp is similar to a power clamp.
 It offers a lot of strength and stability, but it opens and closes in one motion.
 The clamp includes a thread and handles that need to be screwed, hence its name.

 The sheet metal clamp is like the locking clamp, but it is designed for sheet metal.
 The clamping mechanism is much wider, making it perfect for broad but flexible materials like sheet metal.
 This unique design makes it useful for welding.

 25. Speed Clamp

-If you want a fast-acting clamp, then the speed clamp might be for you.
+If you want a fast-acting clamp, the speed clamp might be for you.
 It includes a long metal bar with several serrations.
-The serrations hold the adjustable head in place so that you can move it tightly on the project.
+The serrations hold the adjustable head in place so you can move it tightly on the project.
 As you clamp down the head, the serrations lock into place and prevent the sliding head from slipping during use.

 26. Spring Clamp

 The spring clamp is an example of a tiny clamp.
 This clamp’s small and simple pinching design makes it a versatile choice.
 You can use it for woodworking projects or jewelry projects.
 Most of the handles and tips have PVC covers, so you don’t injure yourself or the material you are working with.
 The clamp includes a tension spring so that it remains tightly shut.